esaracco/wopits/app/doc/README.md

 In order to run the task server as a daemon you must add it to the startup scripts.
 Depending on your system, the procedure may vary.
 We will describe here the basics for **systemd**:

+ 1. Create a `/var/log/wopits/` directory and give the wopits user full rights on it.
- 1. Create `/etc/systemd/system/wopits-task.service` (using the `app/doc/systemd/wopits-task.service` template file).
+ 2. Create `/etc/systemd/system/wopits-task.service` (using the `app/doc/systemd/wopits-task.service` template file).
- 2. Execute `systemctl start wopits-task` and `systemctl enable wopits-task`.
+ 3. Execute `systemctl start wopits-task` and `systemctl enable wopits-task`.
- 3. To see the daemon logs, use `journalctl -f -u wopits-task`.
+ 4. To see the daemon logs, use `journalctl -fu wopits-task`.
+To see the Task server logs, open `/var/log/wopits/server-task.log`.

 **Make sure that the task server daemon's group can write to the `data/` directory** of the wopits DocumentRoot. **It must be the same as the wopits `data/` directory group** (which has been chmoded with 2770).